chshersh/university-courses/README.md

 Parsing Course
 --------------
-1. Implementation of Top Down parser for *LL(1)-grammar* -- postfix notation ..* Using Structure graphic for tree visualization: https://code.google.com/p/structure-graphic/ ..* Using ANTLR4 and JUnit4 for tree testingW
+1. Implementation of Top Down parser for *LL(1)-grammar* -- postfix notation ..1.
+Using Structure graphic for tree visualization: https://code.google.com/p/structure-graphic/ ..2.
+Using ANTLR4 and JUnit4 for tree testing
-2. Implementation of Top Down parser for postfix notation and java language subset using ANTLR4
+2. Implementation of Top Down parser for postfix notation and java language subset using ANTLR4 with code autoformatting